 Individual articles were judged for different levels of relevancy to the phenomena of interest (see Lewin et al., 2018 and Noyes et al, 2018, for details of the relevancy criteria).
-Studies were judged to have direct relevance (i.e., directly mapped onto phenomenon of interest); indirect relevance (i.e., some aspects of phenomenon of interest covered whereas other aspects are analogs/substitutes for phenomenon of interest); partial relevance (i.e., only some aspects of the phenomenon of interest covered); or unclear relevance (i.e., unclear whether underlying data were relevant) with the phenomenon of interest.
+Studies were judged to have direct relevance (i.e., directly mapped onto phenomenon of interest); indirect relevance (i.e., some aspects of phenomenon of interest); or phenomenon of interest); partial relevance (i.e., only some aspects of the phenomenon of interest covered); or unclear relevance (i.e., unclear whether underlying data were relevant) with the phenomenon of interest.